Lung Cancer in Never Smokers

 While about 80% of lung cancer deaths are related to cigarette smoking, lung cancer is not always “a smoker’s disease.”
 In fact, more and more people who have never picked up a cigarette, or have smoked fewer than 100 cigarettes in their lifetime, are being diagnosed with lung cancer.
 The growing phenomenon has been coined “LCINS” — or lung cancer in never smokers.

-- Lung cancer is the leading cancer killer of both men and women in the United States, causing more deaths each year than colon, breast and prostate cancers combined.
+• Lung cancer is the leading cause of cancer deaths in both men and women in the United States.
+It leads to more deaths each year than colon, breast and prostate cancers combined.

 Lung cancer develops when cells in the lung mutate or change.
 Smoking tobacco has been shown to directly cause lung cancer, but for never smokers, it is difficult to determine a single factor that is directly responsible for the disease.